Page Contents

 Engineering undergraduates may apply through our undergraduate research grant program to engage in research with faculty members at the Cornell Tech campus.
 Students may explore faculty members and research areas at the Cornell Tech Summer Research page.
 These Cornell Tech faculty have potential projects available for the upcoming summer and interested students should contact them directly:

 The Einaudi Center for International Studies, the Office of Global Learning, and Cornell Engineering are thrilled to promote international engineering summer research opportunities via the Global Internship.
-Applications open in November and close in January or February.
+Applications open in October and close in December.
 Check the program websites for application deadlines.

 International Research Experiences